FAQ - Frequently Asked Questions

 Advantages of mRNA vaccines include the simple structure of the RNA and the possibility to produce several millions of vaccine doses within few weeks.

-Have any human mRNA vaccines already been granted a marketing authorisation?
+How many vaccines against COVID-19 have already been granted a marketing authorisation?

 App SafeVac 2.0